Lagos–Kano Standard Gauge Railway: Abuja–Kaduna

 The 187 km segment from Abuja to Kaduna was the first to be built.
 Abuja was not on the national railway network, as it was purpose-built as a capital city after Nigeria became independent from Great Britain.
 Kaduna is an important junction point on the existing Cape gauge railway network, where a branch line departs the Lagos–Nguru line for Kafanchan, on the Port Harcourt–Maiduguri Railway.
 The construction of the Abuja–Kaduna segment cost $876 million, consisting of $500 million in loans from the Exim Bank of China and the balance coming from the Nigerian government.

 The China Civil Engineering Construction Corporation (CCECC) began construction of the railway on 20 February 2011, and it began laying track in 2013.
 However, various difficulties delayed the completion of the route.
 Railway supplies were being stolen by miscreants, forcing CCECC to build a corridor fence to secure the tracks.
 The decline in the value of the Nigerian naira led to a shortfall in government funding for the project.
 Delays arose in the acquisition of land required for the railway through compulsory purchase.
 Although CCECC had marked the Daughters of Charity hospital in Abuja for demolition in 2014, the government did not pay compensation to the hospital until April 2016.
 The railway was officially inaugurated on 26 July 2016.

+Warri–Itapke

+In 1987, the Nigerian government awarded a contract to build the country's first standard gauge railway, linking the mines at Itakpe to the Ajaokuta Steel Mill and onwards to the port city of Warri.
+However, the project stagnated and was still not finished when the Abuja–Kaduna line opened.
+CCECC took over construction on the line and, on 29 September 2020, it was officially inaugurated by President Muhammadu Buhari in a virtual ceremony.
+In October 2019, the government signed a $3.9 billion contract with the China Railway Construction Corporation Limited to extend the railway from Warri to Abuja, connecting it to the Lagos–Kanos Standard Gauge Railway.
+On 29 September 2020, the Warri–Itakpe Railway was officially inaugurated by President Muhammadu Buhari in a virtual ceremony.
+Passenger trains began running in October 2020, and freight service began in April 2021.